Ground state of one-dimensional fermion-phonon systems: Introduction and summary of the results derived from the theory constructed in this paper

-Remark that the above claim tells us only few information on structure of the ground state $\psi_{\Lambda}$.
-The background positivity mainly takes responsibility for guaranteeing the uniqueness of the ground state.
+It is worth noting that the aforementioned assertion provides only limited insight into the structure of the ground state $\psi_{\Lambda}$.
+The primary role of background positivity is to ensure the uniqueness of the ground state.